-It doesn't support the latest Wi-Fi 6 standard, which you might expect from a new device at this price, but Nest Wifi is plenty fast enough for the average home and will improve signal around even smaller house vs a regular router.
+The kit doesn't support the latest Wi-Fi 6 standard, which you might expect at this price, but Nest WiFi is plenty fast enough for the average home and will improve signal around even smaller house vs a regular router.

-Of course, the extra money also buys you great Google software which makes the whole process simple and easy to use.
+Of course, you also get great Google software which makes the whole process simple and easy to use.
 Not only it is a breeze to get set up, but the features are accessible and helpful including a guest network, priority devices and parental controls.
 You can even pause the network with your voice via the Google Assistant.

 Read our full Google Nest Wifi review